 In short: why am i slow stores the Strava and Oura data you authorise, uses it to generate coaching analysis for you, and never sells it or uses it to train AI models.
-You can disconnect Strava (which deletes your synced activity data) or ask us to delete your account at any time.
+You can disconnect Strava or Oura (each deletes the data it produced) or ask us to delete your account at any time.

 1. Who runs why am i slow